Do you ever hear a ringing in your ears?

 But tinnitus doesn’t just manifest as a ringing in your ears, it can also give you the sensations of buzzing, hissing, chirping, whistling, and even roaring.
 Basically what we’re trying to say is that it isn’t a particularly pleasant thing to experience.

-But what are the real causes of tinnitus?
+But what are the causes of tinnitus?
 And how can you help to prevent it?
-Let’s take a look…
+Let’s take a look to find out more about the main tinnitus causes and cures.

 The cause